Polychlorinated Biphenyls Profile

 CEPA = Canadian Environmental Protection Act

-Polychlorinated biphenyls were not included in other Canadian government chemical listings reviewed.
+Polychlorinated biphenyls were not included in other Canadian government guidelines, standards, or chemical listings reviewed.

 The stable, relatively fire-resistant, and non-corrosive properties of PCBs have made them useful in a wide range of applications.
 Historically, PCBs were used extensively to make industrial materials such as sealing and caulking compounds, cutting oils, inks, and paint additives.
 They were also used to produce coolants and lubricants for certain kinds of electrical equipment, such as transformers and capacitors.

 Historically in Canada, PCBs were widely used to manufacture electrical equipment, heat exchangers, hydraulic systems, and several other specialized applications.

 According to Canadian legislation from 1980 and 1985, the only permissible use of PCBs is in older equipment, such as refrigerators, until the end of that equipment’s service life.[33,34] The maximum allowable concentration of PCBs per equipment is 50 parts per million by weight.
 The equipment must have been designed to use PCBs at the time that it was imported, manufactured or knowingly offered for sale.

 There was a 72% decrease in the amount of PCBs used or stored in Canada from 2012 to 2014.
 In 2014, 111 tonnes of PCBs were stored, 51 tonnes were in use, and 716 tonnes were destroyed.